cortexlabs/cortex/docs/contributing/development.md

 If you want to switch back to the in-cluster operator:

 1. `<ctrl+c>` to stop your off-cluster operator
-2. `make operator-start` to install the operator in your cluster
+2. `make cluster-update` to install the operator in your cluster

 ## Dev workflow